SAP-samples/teched2025-XP260/exercises/ex3/ex3.1/README.md

 }
 ```
 - ✅ Audit log generates **PersonalDataModified** entries for changes to annotated fields with @PersonalData.
-- ✅ Audit log masks only fields explicitly annotated #Sensitive.
+- ✅ Audit log masks only fields explicitly annotated as sensitive.
-- ✅ This behavior is regulated by the @cap-js/audit-logging plugin and the audit-log.json configuration.
+- ✅ This behavior is regulated by the `@cap-js/audit-logging` plugin and the audit-log.json configuration.

 #### Step 5: Test Write Access to Customer Data with Support User
 - Action: